Inventoryframework/inventoryframework.github.io/Bugs.md

 - When equipping a blueprint item, the attachment does not seem to be working if the components are set to replicate by default.
 You will want to go into your blueprint, go through all components and uncheck "Component Replicates" until the issue is gone.
 They will still replicate, even though they aren't set to replicate.

+- The "Reset to Default Property Value" button for container settings is not resetting values to their proper defaults and it's always showing for all values, even if the value is set to its default.
+I am unsure what is causing this.

 ## Common Problems
 These aren't bugs, but problems that can be misinterpreted as bugs.